open-sauced/guestbook/README.md

 All contributors are required to abide by our [Code of Conduct](https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md).
 Please follow our [Contributing Guidelines](CONTRIBUTING.md) for contributing.

-**Course improvement**: If you are interested in improving OpenSauced's Intro to Open Source course, please create an issue at our [intro repository](https://github.com/open-sauced/intro) and refer to the [Contributing Guidelines](https://github.com/open-sauced/intro/blob/main/contributing/CONTRIBUTING.md).
+**Course improvement**: If you are interested in improving OpenSauced's Intro to Open Source course, please create an issue in our [intro repository](https://github.com/open-sauced/intro) and refer to the [Contributing Guidelines](https://github.com/open-sauced/intro/blob/main/contributing/CONTRIBUTING.md).

 ## All Contributors